Les avantages de l'achat d'actions vs. l'achat d'actifs : ce que vous devez savoir

 Introduction

-Buying a business can be done in two main ways: by purchasing shares or by purchasing assets.
-Each of these approaches has its own tax, legal and operational implications.
+Buying a business can be done in two main ways: through the purchase of shares or through the purchase of assets.
+Each of these approaches has its own tax, legal, and operational implications.
 This article explores the benefits and important considerations of each method to help you determine the best strategy for your specific situation.

 Understanding Stock Buying